-- PCEP continues to work with Stadler to improve their Salt Lake City based QC/QA processes. - An audit of Stadler's Salt Lake City (SLC) facility was conducted the week of August 7, 2023 (only one finding and several recommendations from PCEP), - PCEP is focusing on workmanship non-compliances and hold point inspections. - Quality and consistency are improving as workforce is stabilizing. - PMOC Observations and Recommendations: The PMOC supports the increased emphasis on Systems Integration, Testing and Commissioning, and quality management.
+- Stadler reported that its supplier for Glass Reinforced Plastic (GRP) stairway panels has now passed fire testing and Stadler is in the process of closing its First Article Inspection (FAI). - PCEP continues to work with Stadler to improve their Salt Lake City based QC/QA processes, focusing on workmanship non-compliances and hold point inspections. - Quality and consistency are improving as the workforce is stabilizing. - PMOC Observations and Recommendations: The PMOC supports the increased emphasis on Systems Integration, Testing and Commissioning, and quality management.
 Timely completion of the necessary documentation continues to be a challenge.
-The PMOC acknowledges the significant contribution of the PCEP's Systems Integration and Rail Activation managers, and the various discipline leads in moving the program forward. - The PMOC is continuing to observe the role of the PCEP's quality management team during start-up and testing.
+The PMOC acknowledges the significant contribution of the PCEP's Systems Integration and Rail Activation managers, and the various discipline leads in moving the program forward.

+The PMOC is continuing to observe the role of the PCEP's quality management team during start-up and testing.
 The PCEP's leadership supports the quality program and its role in testing and start-up and has increased resources for this work.